Example 3 - Distribute applications to Intrexx instances

 iaaUser The key "iaaUser" receives the value "iaaUser" from the "processing context".

-iaaPassword The key "iaaPassword" receives the value "iaaPassword" from the "Logon information store".
+iaaPassword The key "iaaPassword" receives the value "iaaPassword" from the "Credential store".

 Fill the request with values: